F-term spontaneous breaking of 3D-SUSY an algebro-geometric treatment: Hypersurfaces in and their intersection zero-cycles

-\begin{example} An extreme example of plane cubics having one real intersection point and none in the affine plane is that of the equations $y^2=f(x)$ and $y^2=f(x)+1$.
-In this case, after homogenisation they intersect only on $(0:0:1)$ with multiplicity $9$.
-Thus Bezout's credits are all spent on one point, which lies outside the affine part.
-This example is easily generalised to the case of three cubic surfaces in projective $3$-space, see for instance Theorem \ref{familiapasso1}.\end{example}
+\begin{example} An extreme example of plane cubics having one real intersection point and none in the affine plane is that of the equations $y^2=f(x)$ and $y^2=f(x)+1$ (here $x=X_1/X_0$, $y=X_2/X_0$).
+In this case, after homogenisation they intersect only at the flex $(0:0:1)$ with multiplicity $9$.
+Indeed, let $F=Y^2Z-Z^3f(X/Z)$; we seek to compute

-\begin{prop} Let $F$ be a degree-$d$ form in the variables $Z_0, \cdots, Z_n,$ and let $p\in\pp^n$ lie on $F=0.$ Being a singular point of $F$ is a projective property; in other words, if in one affine chart one has the dehomogenised polynomial $f=0$, and the image $p_0$ of $p$ in the affine chart is a critical point of $f$, then this is so in any coordinate chart.\end{prop} {\bf Proof:} One should recall Euler's formula, which works for homogeneous functions of degree $d$: Now, assume that the $0$-th coordinate of $p$ is nonzero; in the affine chart $Z_0\neq 0$, the partial derivatives of $F(1, x_1, \ldots, x_n)$ correspond to $\partial_{Z_i}F(1,x_1,\ldots , x_n)$, and by Euler's formula, $\partial_{Z_0}F(p)=0$ as well.
-This fact is easily seen to be preserved under projective linear transformations and by restriction to any other affine chart. $\blacksquare$
+(see \cite{Fulton}).
+Thus Bezout's $9$ credits are all spent on one point, which lies at infinity.
+This example may be generalised to the case of three cubic surfaces in projective $3$-space, see for instance Theorem \ref{familiapasso1}.\end{example}

+While $n$ forms on the variables $X_0, \ldots, X_n$ must have a common zero in $\pp^n_{\C}$, this is not the case if we add one more form, which generically yields an overdetermined system.
+In this case, existence of such solution entails an algebraic condition (a kind of higher resultant, generalising Sylester's original) on the coefficients of the forms involved.